-- The Implementation Strategies Guide provides teachers with information and recommendations for a variety of developmentally appropriate instructional approaches.
+- The Implementation Strategies guide provides teachers with information and recommendations for a variety of developmentally appropriate instructional approaches.
 These approaches range from direct instruction, vocabulary activities, student reviews, Word Explorer, interactive simulations, and hands-on inquiry-based activities.
 Each of these approaches is designed to engage students in the mastery of the content. - Students engage with the content through developmentally appropriate anchoring phenomena.
-For example, in the third-grade phenomenon, "Wake Up," students engage in the standard by observing organisms that hibernate for months. - The EduSmart Content Library presents students with a variety of developmentally appropriate instructional approaches.
+For example, in the fourth-grade phenomenon, "Moving Metals," students engage in the standard by observing iron filings' interaction with magnets. - The EduSmart content library presents students with a variety of developmentally appropriate instructional approaches.
 For example, students will receive direct instruction for each standard through the instructional module.
 These instructional modules rely heavily on visual learning and visual literacy through animation to support students who are auditory and visual learners.
 Students are also presented with hands-on activities ideal for engaging tactile learners.